 To make the OCL Console visible, first make the Console view visible by Window->Show View->Console.
-Then right click on the Open Console and left click on Interactive Xtext OCL.
+Then left click on the Open Console pull down near top right of the console toolbar and left click on Interactive Xtext OCL.